Social Security

 FICA Contributions

-When someone asks, “What is FICA tax?” the answer depends on whether it’s being asked by an employee or an employer.
-If you’re an employer, you need to know what taxes to withhold from your employees’ salaries.
-You’re also responsible for paying a portion of each employee’s FICA contributions out of your own business account.
+When someone asks, "What is FICA tax?" the answer depends on whether an employee or an employer is asking it.
+If you're an employer, you must know what taxes to withhold from your employees' salaries.
+You're also responsible for paying a portion of each employee's FICA contributions from your business account.

 As an employee, you’ll see the money coming out of each paycheck on a line that reads “FICA.”
 The FICA tax rate is subject to change from one year to the next, but currently, you’ll pay 6.2 percent of your earnings to Social Security, while your employer kicks in another 6.2 percent.
 That means 12.4 percent of your earnings is going into the Social Security program, with only 6.2 percent paid by you.